wordofwarning/wordofwarning.org/archive/2020-domestic/august/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Domestic&nbsp;<br>&nbsp;Aug 2020" # the name of the artist or company
+artist: "Domestic" # the name of the artist or company
-show: "New work, live from home." # the name of the show
+show: "August 2020&nbsp;<br>&nbsp;New work, live from home." # the name of the show
 artist_size: 1
 show_size: 5
 header_image: "header_domestic.jpg"